umccr/workflows/change_documents/2022-06-08_bcbio-to-DRAGEN.md

 CNVs: HEATR4/chr16/chr17 min CN diff is 2
 SVs: Tier3 chr6 DEL detected in Dragen (chr6:162,198,360)

+NeverResponder: ost 3 inter-chromosomal SVs, going from 18 BND events to 2.
+I'd check the PUM2, CASC8 fusion event (2:20,251,798 to 8:127,306,881) as it has >80 reads in support in the old version to see why those have gotten filtered.
+Some CN shifts (lower CN difference only, can be ignored).
+HLA differences (!).
+Nice - going to trust DRAGEN on those.

 P25: Messy.
 TMB: increase (1.34 -> 2.24)
 SVs: decrease (81 -> 24)